DurgaManigandan/Hand-Tracking-and-Gestures/README.md

 # Hand Tracking and Gestures

-This project was developed as part of an AI Workshop to explore real-time hand tracking and gesture recognition using computer vision.
+> Developed during a 3-Day AI Workshop conducted by Neural GenAI Tech using AI-assisted development for learning and exploration.

 ## Overview

-The application detects hand landmarks through a webcam using MediaPipe and OpenCV, enabling real-time hand tracking and basic gesture recognition.
+This project demonstrates real-time hand tracking and gesture recognition using a webcam.
+It was completed as part of an AI workshop to understand the basics of computer vision and gesture recognition.

-## Technologies Used
+## Features

+- Real-time hand tracking
-- Python
+- Gesture recognition
-- OpenCV
+- Webcam-based interaction
-- MediaPipe
+- AI-assisted implementation

 ## Learning Outcomes

-- Understood the basics of computer vision
+- Learned the basics of hand tracking
+- Understood gesture recognition concepts
-- Explored MediaPipe hand landmark detection
+- Explored AI-assisted application development
-- Learned real-time webcam processing
-- Gained hands-on exposure to AI-based applications
+- Gained practical exposure to computer vision

-## Workshop

-Developed during the **3-Day AI Workshop conducted by Neural GenAI Tech**.

 ## Note

-This project was completed as part of a guided workshop for learning purposes.
+This project was completed during a guided AI workshop for educational and learning purposes.

+## Author

+**Durga M**
+## Live Demo

+🔗